 All benefits listed are subject to change.
 This document is designed to be a condensed informational brochure of Stetson University's benefits for employees and prospective employees and should not be construed to constitute university policy.
 It does not replace any Certificates of Insurance or Summary Plan Descriptions.
 Detailed benefit certificates and Summary Plan Descriptions are available in the Office of Human Resources.
 All specific questions concerning benefits should be directed to the Office of Human Resources.

-Cigna is the university's group health administrator.
-Employees have a choice between the OAP (Open Access Plan) Performance and OAP (Open Access Plan) Option group health plan.
-The university contributes approx. 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
-The employee's monthly contribution is listed in the premiums chart above.
+For 2021, Cigna remains the university's group health administrator.
+Employees have a choice between the Performance (In network only) and Option (In or out of network options) group health plans.
+The university contributes approximately 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
+The employee's monthly contribution is listed in the premium chart.